 Nexus DSC allows you to adjust the brightness of display and of the keys' backlight.
-The display brightness has a range from 0 to 31 (31 is the maximum) while the back light has a range from which bring up the controls:

-0 to 100 (0 will turn the back light off while 100 is the maximum level).
+The display brightness has a range from 0 to 31 (31 is the maximum) while the back light has a range from 0 to 100 (0 will turn the back light off while 100 is the maximum level).